 Hertfordshire LEP & Stevenage BioScience Catalyst

-Proud Sponsors of the Science & Technology Award
+Proud Sponsors of the Science Technology and Open Innovation Award

 Stevenage Bioscience Catalyst (SBC) campus is a unique bioscience community created to provide small biotech and life sciences companies and start-ups with access to the expertise, networks and scientific facilities traditionally associated with multinational pharmaceutical companies.

 A key aim of SBC is to pioneer a culture of open-innovation that will place the UK bioscience sector at the forefront of worldwide biomedical discovery and deliver cutting edge healthcare solutions.
 Supported by Government, business, and the charitable sector, the SBC campus offers a fertile environment for scientific innovation and commercial success.

 The site has been designed to foster collaboration and interaction between tenant companies with the hope that the combination of opportunity and cooperation will breed innovation and commercial success.
 This will provide small biotech companies with new insights into their research and development activities and should accelerate the progress from discovery to product development.

 With long-term plans to expand the campus by five-fold from the first phase to the third phase, the SBC campus offers a range of equipment and commercial opportunities that would be impossible for a small or medium sized enterprise (SME) to develop alone.